Limestone Ridges, Queensland: Geography

-The Ipswich Boonah Road marks the eastern boundary of the locality.

 Ipswich – Boonah Road (State Route 93) runs along the eastern boundary.
+Limestone Ridges Road is the main north-south road through the locality.

+The land use is predominantly grazing on native vegetation with some crop growing and some mining.

 History

 The name Limestone Ridges refers from an outcrop now mined for dolomite.

 Limestone Ridges Provisional School opened on 11 November 1884.
 On 1 April 1910, it became Limestone Ridges State School.
 It closed on 3 May 1974.
 It was at 335 Limestone Ridges Road (27.8301°S 152.7295°E).